 How does Redise Pack manage memory?

 By default, RP manages a node’s memory so data is entirely in RAM for performance reasons.
 (The exception to this is RP’s Redise Flash feature where Flash storage can be used to store data too.)
 If there’s not enough RAM available on a node, RP does not allow inserting of more data into databases.
-This limitation is intensional and ultimately beneficial.
+This limitation is intentional and ultimately beneficial.
 It is detrimental to RP for the OS to take control of allocating memory and spill some data into the swap, thus managing memory on RP’s behalf.
 RP knows better than the OS what it needs and when it needs it.
-RP protects the existing data and prevents the database from being able to store data into the shards, move the data to another node, or loose it (depends on eviction policy set by the user).
+RP protects the existing data and prevents the database from being able to store data into the shards, move the data to another node, or lose it (depends on eviction policy set by the user).

 With this of course comes the responsibility to monitor the nodes, clusters, databases, etc., but you are already doing that, right?

 What happens when Redise Pack is low on RAM?